 Disadvantages of Health Care Sharing Ministries

-Even cancer can be considered a pre-existing condition.
-Several plans deny coverage for cancer if you had any form of cancer within the past several years.
-Others deny coverage for any cancer diagnosed within one year after you joined the plan, since it was probably “existing” at the time you joined.
+Even cancer can be considered a preexisting condition.
+For instance, Christian Healthcare Ministries says cancer is not covered if you have had any “signs, symptoms, testing or treatment” of any form of cancer within the past five years.
+And lower-tier Altrua HealthShare plans deny coverage for any cancer diagnosed within one year after you joined the plan, because it was probably “existing” at the time you joined.
 In theory, an HCSM could even deny you coverage for heart disease if you ever experienced any symptoms related to it, such as high blood cholesterol.

 2. Other Coverage Is Limited